Vietnam receives last of 39 remains of trafficking victims

-DO THANH, Vietnam (AP) - The last remains of the 39 Vietnamese who died while being smuggled in a truck to England last month have been repatriated to their home country.
+DO THANH, Vietnam (AP) - The last remains of the 39 Vietnamese who died while being smuggled in a truck to England last month were repatriated to their home country on Saturday.

-Photos by the Vietnam News Agency show the arrival at the Hanoi airport of 16 bodies and seven urns, which were flown from London.
+Photos by the official Vietnam News Agency showed the arrival at the Hanoi airport of 16 bodies and seven urns, which had been flown from London.

 The bodies were found Oct.
 23 in the English town of Grays, east of London.
-Police say the victims were aged between 15 and 44.
+Police said the victims were aged between 15 and 44.
+While no cause of death has been officially established, the circumstances suggested asphyxiation.

 The 31 men and eight women are believed to have paid human traffickers for their clandestine transit into England.
 Several suspects have been arrested in the U.K. and Vietnam.